luisarizmendi/edge-demos/demos/rhde-aap/docs/s0-summary.md

     11. Show with `rpm-ostree upgrade --check` that we still have pending the upgrade
     12. Create and publish the new Image by modifying the Image description in Gitea adding again the `python-inotify` package.
     13. Perform again the upgrade and check that this time the system is able to complete it.

+6. Section 6 - Secure Onboarding with FDO

+    1. Open Gitea and explain the files in `rhde_image/test` directory
+    2. Modify something in the `test-image-definition.yml` to trigger the build of a new image
+    3. Show the Workflow in AAP
+    4. Download the ISO from `http://<edge manager ip>/<user>/` and show the `test-ignition.ign` file
+    5. Prepare your Hardware or create the VM (with UEFI boot and a TPM module included)
+    6. Open an SSH session in the Edge Management server and run `sudo watch /etc/fdo/stores`
+    7. Boot from the ISO.
+While waiting explain FDO automations with the `/etc/fdo/serviceinfo-api-server.conf.d/serviceinfo-api-server.yml` file
+    8. SSH the edge device and show that both the Ignition and FDO customizations took place.
+Show `journalctl -u fdo-client-linuxapp`
+    9. Show and explain how the FDO Vouchers where used during the onboarding (in this demo with auto-approval)